FarhadGSRX/IL-Covid-Data-Repeater/readme.md

 ### Notes:
 On 4/18/2020, IDPH began to add a column for "Total Tested", the numbers for which on the first day are inconsistent with future uploads.
 I have personally investigated my webscraper logs and have confirmed that this error was never corrected that day, but the numbers normalized the following day.

+On 5/3/2020, I began scraping Google News to get a handle on the local news in our counties.
+That spreadsheet is also linked above.